dcrapis/oceandao-wiki/Home.md

 - Unleash data
 - Build / improve core Ocean software

 Project criteria: (1) ROI towards growth (2) aligned with Ocean mission.
-Details are in the "Funding Round" page.
+Details are in the page for a given funding round.

 ## Funding Rounds